Camera shake is the bane of just about every photographer’s existence.

 The Heidi Klum

 The simplest method is to simply tuck your elbows in, like Heidi Klum striking a pose on the runway.
 Doing so improves your overall stability while giving your camera additional support because its weight is transferred from your hands to your arms to your elbows and finally to your chest.
+You can also check another post about the best photoshoot pose for man.

 Additionally, camera shake can be induced by the action of breathing.
 When using this technique, it’s important to exhale before you press the shutter button.
 If you don’t, the movement of your chest outward and inward as you breathe could cause your image to be blurry, especially if you’re shooting at a large aperture or slow shutter speed.